Orfelia fultoni

-Orfelia fultoni or “dismalites” is a species of gnat, which are part of the fly order or Diptera, native to certain states of the USA.
-It is the only bioluminescent species of fly found in North America.
+Orfelia fultoni or “dismalites” is a species of gnat, which are part of the fly order or Diptera, native to certain states of the US It is the only bioluminescent species of fly found in North America.
 The carnivorous larvae, sometimes referred to as a "glowworm", produce the bluest light of any studied bioluminescent insect.

 Discovery

 O. fultoni was discovered in the early 1940s near a spring in Glenville, North Carolina by B. B. Fulton, who was performing field work when he noticed O. fultonis glowing blue light at night.
 He found the larvae concealed themselves in crevices during the day and crawled out at night on their webs to emit their light and feed.
 The larvae had many similar characteristics as spiders including the use of their webs.
 Fulton was unable to identify the species, so he attempted to raise some of the larvae to maturity but was unsuccessful in his first attempt when his field work was discontinued and the larvae samples were exposed to heat and died.
 In a second attempt a year later, he found the larvae thrived when kept in a cool, moist environment.
 Once raised to maturity, entomologist Elizabeth Gault Fisher classified them as an undescribed species of Platyura.